blxyon/learningMatches/README.md

 I shall tell you that the app does not autoupdate when the day changes.
 So I reccomend you closing it and opening it again if you will be transiting to the next day for the confusion avoidance.

+If you click remove on a reminder you will remove it from the database.
+You do not need to delete it!
+When its start date passes the reminder won't show anymore.

 ## Contributors

 - Valentin I Burlacu <blxyon@yahoo.com>